 It’s a remarkable 180-degree turn for someone who was previously a close ally of Trump, briefly headed his White House transition team, and helped him prepare for debates in 2020.
 But it’s not clear how that turn will win him support among the many Republican voters who have rallied behind him since his four indictments.

 Christie has highlighted his record as a moderate governor, though his tenure as New Jersey’s executive was marred by the “Bridgegate” scandal.
 His aides allegedly orchestrated a plot to close lanes at a bridge that serves as a main artery to New York City in retaliation against a local mayor who did not back his reelection campaign.
 He continues to deny any knowledge of the plot, despite witnesses in the criminal trial of his aides testifying to the contrary.
 By the end of his second term, his approval rating had fallen to 15 percent.
-As of late August, his polling average in the 2024 race hovered around 3 percent.
+As of November, his polling average in the 2024 race hovered just above 3 percent.

 Former Arkansas Gov. Asa Hutchinson